Adige-Calculations/Developing-simulation-on-cloud/src/js/javascript.md

 ## Variable allocation

+Each data must be stored in memory and an allocation scheme for parsing the data is presented.

 ### var

-Varible can be issued, keep in mind they are globally scoped i.e. if you change its value inside a function the change will be reflected in the global code.
+Varibles can be issued, keep in mind they are globally scoped i.e. if you change its value inside a function the change will be reflected in the global code.

 ```js